 Is that a specific measure you use in statistics?

-Yes, you have to get it right 10 times and hear the difference in sound 10 times, blindly, where someone else changes the sound for you.
+Yes, you have to get it right 10 times and hear the difference in sound 10 times.
+This has to be done blindly, where someone else changes the sound for you.
 However, people don’t do that, they play it ones and think that’s fine.
-I blame the professional magazines and web bloggers because people are either lying to the benefits or their advertisers or they are themselves clueless.
+I blame the professional magazines and bloggers because people are either lying to the benefits or their advertisers or they are themselves clueless.

 Is there any point where, for example, 96 kHz is better?